Turm-Design-Works/ark/README.md

 - Download and install Arduio IDE.

 - Install MIDIUSB library from library manager of Arduino IDE.
-ark*~ is using MIDIUSB library as it is, You don't need to write custom code.
+ark*~ is using MIDIUSB library as it is, You don't need to customize code.

 Seeeduino Xiao SAMD21